Gray brocket: Diet

 The gray brocket is a herbivore that chooses what it eats selectively, though it does eat a wide variety of plants.
 During some periods, the grays brocket may become primarily fruit-eating, but this depends on the season, area, and availability of fruits.
 Many of the fruits are in dense forests, which it for the most part avoids, but it does find other sources of fruits and also other sources of food.
 In the dry season, they eat the fruit from trees such Caesalpinia paraguariensis, which produce dry, tough fruits.
 Periodically and locally, they also eat cacti, bromeliad fruits, and leaves and roots from succulents to satisfy their water requirements.

 Reproduction

 The gray brocket reaches sexual maturity around 18 months old.
 No distinct breeding season is seen.
 The gestation periods lasts around 7 months, and post partum estrus occurs.
 Thus, a gray brocket can produce two offspring in a year.
 After birth, the doe takes care of the fawn until it is weaned, though the time until it is weaned is unknown.
 During this time, the fawn remains hidden and is fed by the doe.

+Hybrids of this species and Mazama nemorivaga are documented.